Skip to main content

 2nd Year MS SLP Student

-I am from South Jordan, UT and I'm currently a first-year graduate student in the Communication Disorders program.
-I am interested in anything to do with the brain, particularly how it is involved in speech, language and cognition.
-I really enjoy working with individuals who have neurological communication disorders and have loved my experiences in the BYU Aphasia Lab.
+I am from South Jordan UT and I am interested in anything to do with the brain, particularly how it is involved in speech, language and cognition.
+I really enjoy working with individuals who have neurological communication disorders and I have loved my experiences at the BYU Aphasia Lab.
 Some of my hobbies include playing tennis, reading, and playing the piano.

 Jasmine Espinoza